goschtl/zope/zc.vault/trunk/src/zc/vault/README.txt

     ["<Demo u'c1'>", "<Demo u'd1'>"]

-Now when we commit, all objects will be versioned, and we will receive events for the versioning and the committing.
+Now when we commit, all objects will be versioned, and we will receive events for the freezing and the committing.
 The events list represents recent events; when this document is run as a test, it is populated by listening for all events and attaching them to the list.